 Under the revolving credit facility, the Company's maximum eligible borrowing capacity is limited to 72.16% of the aggregate value of eligible inventory during October, November and December and 66.38% during the remainder of the year.
 An annual fee of 0.325%, payable monthly, is assessed on the unused portion of the revolving credit facility.
 As of January 3, 2010 and December 28, 2008, the Company's total remaining borrowing capacity under the revolving credit facility, after subtracting letters of credit, was \$94.3 million and \$69.1 million, respectively.
-The revolving credit facility bears interest at various rates based on the Company's overall borrowings, with a floor of LIBOR plus 1.00% or the JP Morgan Chase Bank prime lending rate and a ceiling of LIBOR plus 1.50% or the JP Morgan Chase Bank prime lending rate.
+The revolving credit facility bears interest at various rates based on the Company's overall borrowings, with a floor of LIBOR plus 1.00% or the JP Morgan Chase Bank prime lending rate.
 Additionally, if the Company's earnings before interest, taxes, depreciation and amortization ("EBITDA") for the prior four quarters, in the aggregate, falls below \$50 million, the interest rate under the revolving credit facility is increased to LIBOR plus 1.75% or the JP Morgan Chase Bank prime lending rate plus 0.25%.